 This video illustrates teaching at Lawrenceville School using Harkness tables.

 The other reality is that classes are generally small.
 A class size of 12-15 students is typical.
 Because the students have been carefully screened and selected, they are usually quite capable of doing serious amounts of academic work.
 Furthermore, because the school hired you with a degree or two in your chosen field or subject, you can run with your exploration of the subject matter.
 Naturally, you will do it within the parameters of the school's curriculum.
 But be assured that your students will accomplish in a year what many students in other academic settings would take two or even three years to accomplish.
 I can attest to this as my eldest daughter attended Kent School.
-When I asked about her English classes, she exclaimed that they had read three Shakespeare plays, whereas in her former public high school, they had barely managed to read one over an entire academic year.
-Students in boarding school aren't necessarily smarter.
-They are simply expected to do more and live up to their innate abilities.
+When I asked about her English classes, she exclaimed that they had read three Shakespeare plays, whereas, in her former public high school, they had barely managed to read one over an entire academic year.
+Students in boarding schools aren't necessarily smart.
+They are expected to do more and live up to their innate abilities.

 This video offers a parent's take on the value of a boarding school education.